Kameshwarsingh/event-driven-springboot-vertx/README.md

 ### Classes and responsibilities
-1. Application: This class starts Spring-boot application.
-It loads two Verticles of Vertx.
+1. Application: This class starts Spring-boot application and also initiates the verticles.
-2. HttpServerVerticle: This vertx verticle listens to http and forwards requests to db/persistent Verticle.
+2. HttpServerVerticle: This verticle listens to http, maps route/uri to handler, and forwards requests (non-blocking) to ProductVerticle.
-3. ProductVerticle: This vertx verticle manages db/persistent services, such as creating product in db, fetching product information from db.
+3. ProductVerticle: This verticle listens for non-blocking request from "HttpServerVerticle".
+It creates/fetches Product from db.
-4. ProductService: This service persists/interacts with db H2
+4. ProductService: This service persists/fetches product information in db (h2 database)

 Vertx is used to build the event-driven/non-blocking interaction between components.